 This page contains the supplemental material, both sheet music and mp3, that is associated with the YouTube video I made titled, “Composing Music with Complementary Cycles”.
 The following music is derived from the complementary cycles of the P8/I1 dyad.

-Are you interested in musical set theory and functional programming?
-LUMA is a software tool designed to help compose music using set theory and associated techniques to help create melodies and harmonies that you may not otherwise been able to create.
+LUMA is a software tool designed to perform algorithmic composition using set theory and associated techniques to help create melodies and harmonies that you may not otherwise have been able to create.